Spring Cleaning for Your Budget: 9 Strategies for Organizing Your Finances

 While upsetting, the second fire was far less financially devastating because he had renter’s insurance.
 The insurance company paid for food and a hotel while he looked for a new place to live and gave him $10,000 to replace items lost in the fire.

 We like to think we don’t need insurance.
 Hopefully, we’ll never have to use it.
 But if you don’t have renter’s, homeowner’s, life or catastrophic insurance (for those of you whose employers don’t offer medical insurance)… seriously look into it.

 Of course, not everyone needs all these types of insurance!
 Carefully review your needs to see which ones you should consider, and which aren’t necessary for you.

 Don’t freak out if you haven’t already accomplished all nine of these tasks.
 That’s what spring cleaning is for!
 Focus on one thing this season, whether it’s purchasing renter’s insurance or bumping up your credit score.
+Happy spring!

 Laura Grace Tarpley is a freelance writer who is always looking for ways to save money.
-She teaches English to adorable children in Shenzhen, China.